-The FAN2310 TinyBuckTM is a highly efficient integrated synchronous buck regulator.
-The regulator is capable of operating with an input range from 4.5 V to 15 V and supporting up to 10 A load currents.
+The FAN2356 TinyBuckTM is a highly efficient integrated synchronous buck regulator.
+The regulator is capable of operating with an input range from 4.5 V to 24 V and supporting up to 6 A continuous load currents.

-The FAN2310 utilizes Fairchild's constant on-time control architecture to provide excellent transient response and to maintain a relatively constant switching frequency.
-The device utilizes Pulse Frequency Modulation (PFM) mode to maximize light-load efficiency by reducing switching frequency when the inductor is operating in discontinuous conduction mode at light loads.
+The FAN2356 utilizes Fairchild's constant on-time control architecture to provide excellent transient response and to maintain a relatively constant switching frequency.
+This device utilizes Pulse Frequency Modulation (PFM) mode to maximize light-load efficiency by reducing switching frequency when the inductor is operating in discontinuous conduction mode at light loads, while clamping the minimum frequency above the audible range with ultrasonic mode.